PhamMinhHaiAu-12035071/eiga-movie-app/README.md

 - [ ] Class/file/variable names follow standard conventions: PascalCase, snake_case, camelCase
 - [ ] Each class has a single responsibility (Single Responsibility)
+- [ ] Follow Dependency Inversion by depending on abstractions, not implementations
+- [ ] Use service abstractions in `core/services` to decouple from third-party libraries
 - [ ] Clearly comment important class/function/logic
 - [ ] Do not let classes exceed 300 lines, methods exceed 40 lines
 - [ ] Use `const`, `final` wherever possible to improve performance